1lann/log4shelldetect/README.md

 Scans a file or folder recursively for jar files that may be vulnerable to Log4Shell (CVE-2021-44228) by inspecting the class paths inside the jar.

+If you only want possibly vulnerable jars to be printed rather than all jars, run with `-mode list`.

 ## License

 Code here is released to the public domain under [unlicense](/LICENSE).